Switzerland, Switzerland: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and J. Take care to choose the right kind.
-The majority of adapters available online are simply plugs and require your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types C and J. It's important that you find the necessary kind.
+Most adapters on sale are simply plug changers and require your electronics to convert the voltage themselves.
 If your devices can't do that they could get fried.
-This one is sufficent for most areas.
+This one should work in most countries.

 A portable power bank, like this one